 Analyze simple two-variable problems using linear regression and correlation.

-Interpret the results of a computer generated regression model.
+Interpret the results of a computer generated regression model and ANOVA table.

 OPMT 1130 is offered as a part of the following programs: